 School report cards are issued to students on a quarterly basis electronically via our student information system.
-For questionsregarding grades, please contact the classroom teacher.
+For questions regarding grades, please contact the classroom teacher.

-Additionally, mid-term reports for Jr./Sr. High will be issued to students who receive D or F grades.
+Additionally, mid-term reports for Jr./Sr. High will be issued to students who receive an F grades.
 Teachers' comments on students' attitude, study habits, citizenship, etc., may be recorded on the report card.